newellbrandon/kastendevhub.github.io/_posts/2024-05-28-edb-and-kasten.markdown

 ### Check your data are back.

-As you restore everything you also restore the client, connect to the client and check you have your data.
+As Kasten restores everything that was backed up by default it has also restored the client.
+Connect to the client and check the data.

 ```
 kubectl exec -it deploy/cert-test -- bash